Mommy Minute: Is it the flu, a cold or COVID; advice for parents if kids appear to be ill

 Shedlock says, unfortunately, we can’t ignore any signs of a potential infection right now, especially if symptoms are persistent.
 Because COVID-19 affects people in dramatically different ways, what might seem like a mild case of congestion could actually be Coronavirus.

-Shedlock suggests your child should quarantine for 10 days or get tested in they have any symptoms.
+Shedlock suggests your child should quarantine for 10 days or get tested if they have any symptoms.
 They should not go back to school in the meantime.

 Shedlock says what seems like a runny nose in one person could become a matter of life and death for another.